-2018 Capital Expenditure Budget
+2019 Capital Expenditure Budget

-We expect that development of our Delaware Basin assets will be the primary focus of our operations and capital expenditures in 2018.
-We plan to operate six contracted drilling rigs drilling primarily oil and natural gas wells in the Delaware Basin throughout 2018.
-One of the six rigs is also expected to drill at least two additional salt water disposal wells in the Rustler Breaks asset area for San Mateo during 2018.
-As a result, we expect that this particular rig will spend only approximately three-quarters of the year drilling oil and natural gas wells.
-Our 2018 estimated capital expenditure budget consists of \$530 to \$570 million for drilling, completions, facilities and infrastructure and \$70 to \$90 million for midstream capital expenditures, which reflects our 51% share of San Mateo's estimated 2018 capital expenditures.
-Substantially all of our 2018 estimated capital expenditures will be allocated to the further delineation and development of our growing leasehold position and midstream assets in the Delaware Basin, with the exception of amounts allocated to limited operations in the Eagle Ford and Haynesville shales to maintain and extend leases and to participate in certain non-operated well opportunities.
-Our 2018 Delaware Basin drilling program will focus on the continued development of the Rustler Breaks and Wolf asset areas and the further delineation and development of the Antelope Ridge, Jackson Trust, Ranger/Arrowhead and Twin Lakes asset areas, although we do anticipate continuing to delineate previously untested intervals in the Rustler Breaks and Wolf asset areas during 2018 as well.
+We expect that development of our Delaware Basin assets will be the primary focus of our operations and capital expenditures in 2019.
+We plan to operate six contracted drilling rigs drilling primarily oil and natural gas wells in the Delaware Basin throughout most of 2019.
+Our 2019 estimated capital expenditure budget consists of \$640 to \$680 million for drilling, completing and equipping wells ("D/C/E capital expenditures") and \$55 to \$75 million for midstream capital expenditures, which primarily reflects our proportionate share of San Mateo and San Mateo II's estimated combined 2019 capital expenditures of \$180 to \$220 million and also accounts for portions of the \$50 million capital carry that Five Point is expected to provide to us in conjunction with the formation of San Mateo II.
+Substantially all of our 2019 estimated capital expenditures will be allocated to (i) the further delineation and development of our leasehold position, (ii) the continued construction of midstream assets and (iii) our participation in certain non-operated well opportunities in the Delaware Basin, with the exception of amounts incurred in 2019 to conclude our South Texas drilling program and amounts allocated to limited operations in our South Texas and Haynesville shale positions to maintain and extend leases and to participate in certain non-operated well opportunities.
+Our 2019 Delaware Basin drilling program is expected to focus on the continued development of the Rustler Breaks and Wolf asset areas and the further delineation and development of the Antelope Ridge, Jackson Trust, Ranger/Arrowhead and Twin Lakes asset areas as well as the federal leasehold acreage in the western portion of the Antelope Ridge asset area acquired in the BLM Acquisition.